-UWA strike: Biden says striking car workers deserve 'fair share'
+UAW strike: Biden says striking car workers deserve 'fair share'

 But his relations have been strained at times, including last year, when he signed a bill to block a strike by US rail workers.

-The UAW in May said it would not endorse his re-election campaign, citing concerns that the subsidies for firms working on electric vehicles had not been accompanied by commitments to workers.
+The UAW in May said it would not endorse his re-election campaign, citing concerns that government subsidies for firms working on electric vehicles had not been accompanied by commitments to workers.